FenyoLab/ML-BMSC-GA-4439-Deep-Learning/README.md

 - A list of `average_training_loss` and `average_validation_loss` at the end of each epoch.
 You can also generate a plot for this.
 - An ROC plot (a `.png` file), showing the final performance evaluation of your trained model on your test split.
 As specified above, this should be on **slide** level.
 One the graph you want to print the **AUROC** value of this plot.
+- The output log of your final training on HPC.
 - Your code.
 This can be a `.py` script or a `.ipynb` notebook.
 You can also integrate the tables and plots in the notebook if you want.